Preimplantation genetic diagnosis: Canada

 Prior to implementing the Assisted Human Reproduction Act (AHR) in 2004, PGD was unregulated in Canada.
 The Act banned sex selection for non-medical purposes.

 Due to 2012's national budget cuts, the AHR was removed.
 The regulation of assisted reproduction was then delegated to each province.
 This delegation provides provinces with a lot of leeway to do as they please.
 As a result, provinces like Quebec, Alberta and Manitoba have put almost the full costs of IVF on the public healthcare bill.
-Dr. Santiago Munne, developer of the first PGD test for Down's syndrome and founder of Reprogenetics, saw these provincial decisions as an opportunity for his company to grow and open more Reprogenetics labs around Canada.
+Dr. Santiago Munne, developer of the first PGD test for Down syndrome and founder of Reprogenetics, saw these provincial decisions as an opportunity for his company to grow and open more Reprogenetics labs around Canada.
 He dismissed all controversies regarding catalogue babies and states that he had no problem with perfect babies.

 Ontario, however, has no concrete regulations regarding PGD.
 Since 2011, the Ministry of Children and Youth Services in Ontario advocates for the development government-funded 'safe fertility' education, embryo monitoring and assisted reproduction services for all Ontarians.
 This government report shows that Ontario not only has indefinite regulations regarding assisted reproduction services like IVF and PGD, but also does not fund any of these services.
 The reproductive clinics that exist are all private and located only in Brampton, Markham, Mississauga, Scarborough, Toronto, London and Ottawa.
 In contrast, provinces such as Alberta and Quebec not only have more clinics, but have also detailed laws regarding assisted reproduction and government funding for these practices.